Introduction:

 Training And Review:

-Personnel involved must be trained on documentation procedures.
-Periodic reviews ensure documents are updated and maintained as per guidelines.
+Train personnel on documentation procedures.
+You should conduct periodic reviews to ensure that you update and maintain documents according to the guidelines.
 Seek expert advice in case of any ambiguity to avoid errors.

 Also Read: Applicability And Registration Requirements For GSTR-7